 Nutrients and vitamins are absorbed into the body sufficiently while calorie intake is minimal.
 As a result, patients experience weight loss and improvement both in metabolism and overall health and well-being.

 Vertical sleeve gastrectomy carries some risks and complications like all surgeries do.
 These risks may vary depending on age, weight and the severity of the patient’s condition.
 Apart from the risks for anesthesia and surgery in general such as allergic reactions, blood clots, infections or breathing problems, there are risks for gastric sleeve surgery itself such as gastritis, heartburn, stomach ulcers, injuries, leaking, poor nutrition, scarring inside your belly and vomiting from eating more than your new stomach can hold.
 Gastric sleeve recovery time is shorter than other stomach surgeries.
-Diet with high-protein and nutrient-dense soft foods such as low-fat deli meat, soft fish, low-fat cheese and eggs support speed recovery.
+A diet with high-protein and nutrient-dense soft foods such as low-fat deli meat, soft fish, low-fat cheese and eggs support speed recovery.

-Bariatric procedures such as sleeve gastrectomy are considered relatively safe operations for obese patients seeking a permanent treatment for excess weight and its detrimental side effects.
+Bariatric procedures such as sleeve gastrectomy are considered relatively safe operations for obese patients seeking permanent treatment for excess weight and its detrimental side effects.
 Still, it is important to discuss these with a doctor and a bariatric and metabolic surgeon.